 Water and solar energy are the building blocks of life—especially in the arid West.
 An emerging technology takes advantage of both has the potential to provide 50% of the world’s ongoing energy needs through a clean, green new technology: Floating photovoltaics (FPVs).
 Alternatively known “aquavoltaics”1 (AVs), “floating solar arrays,” or “floatovoltaics,” FPVs can increase sustainable energy production while decreasing the costs and ecological concerns related to terrestrial solar arrays.

 Greenwash is a verb defined by the Marriam-Webster Dictionary; “to make (something, such as a product, policy, or practice) appear to be more environmentally friendly or less environmentally damaging than it really is”.
 The environmentalist Jay Westervelt, coined the term in a law review article in 1986 describing marketing that intentionally deceived consumers into thinking a product or company was sustainable.
-Today, Greenwashing has become part of the colloquial language, especially used in response to companies that utilize green slogans and advertising to attract sustainability conscious consumers.

 Climate activists gained a major victory in the fight against climate change this year in the case Held v.
 Montana.
 This case was the first of its kind to reach trial in the US and could pave the way for future climate litigation.
 The case hinged on the right to a clean and healthful environment, which is protected as a fundamental right in Montana’s Constitution.